-This is an interim plan to 'get our house in order'.
-We will need to revise the plan over the coming year as we improve our understanding of emissions associated with the services council delivers and the infrastructure we invest in, take account of new government initiatives and new technologies and respond to community priorities set out in Lower Hutt's climate action roadmap.
+This is an interim plan to 'get our house in order' over the next 12 months.
+We will need to revise the plan over the coming year as we improve our understanding of emissions associated with the services Council delivers and the infrastructure we invest in, take account of new government initiatives and new technologies and respond to community priorities set out in Lower Hutt's climate action roadmap.